8 Must Try Michigan Foods

 The holiday season is my favorite time of year.
 My friends come home to Michigan from all over the country, work shuts down for a weeklong vacation, and I get to spend my afternoons brunching with my girlfriends instead of sitting in meetings.
+These 8 must-try Michigan foods will make your visit to the Great Lakes state tasty.
 When my friends come home I always ask them– where do you want to go? what are you craving?
 Almost immediately the response includes something or somewhere only Michigan can provide.

 Cider & Donuts

 Growing up in Michigan meant going to cider mills in the fall.
-Cider mills meant melt in your mouth delicious cinnamon sugar covered donuts and crisp apple cider to wash it down.
-The cider mills used to only be open during the fall- but as popularity of the cider donut combo grew- the hours of some of the larger mills extended into the other seasons.
+Cider mills meant melt-in-your-mouth delicious cinnamon sugar-covered donuts and crisp apple cider to wash it down.
+The cider mills used to only be open during the fall- but as the popularity of the cider donut combo grew- the hours of some of the larger mills extended into the other seasons.
 There are so many cider mills within driving distance of Detroit- if you’re in Michigan, this is one treat you don’t want to miss.
-(Click Here to find a cider mill near Detroit!)
+Find a cider mill near Detroit!

 Chicken Finger Hani

-Crispy chicken tenders, lettuce, american cheese and tomato wrapped in a pita smothered in delicious homemade ranch.
-You can find this signature sandwich at most Coney’s in Michigan– making it my go to sandwich for lunch more often then I care to admit.
-In fact, I’m pretty sure the Kerby’s by my office knows me by name …
+Crispy chicken tenders, lettuce, American cheese, and tomato wrapped in a pita smothered in delicious homemade ranch.
+You can find this signature sandwich at most Coney’s in Michigan– making it my go-to sandwich for lunch more often than I care to admit.
+In fact, I’m pretty sure the Kerbys by my office know me by name …

-A pasty, or meat pie- is a hearty, savory, pastry filled with meat, potatoes and veggies.
-The pasties have an unusual history, and were originally made for the copper mine workers.
+A pasty, or meat pie- is a hearty, savory, pastry filled with meat, potatoes, and veggies.
+The pasties have an unusual history and were originally made for copper mine workers.
 There aren’t many places in the U.S you can get your hands on these, so if you’re from outta town- don’t leave without trying one!

 Detroit Style Pizza